UK house price growth falls, with negative growth in London and the North East

-Commenting on the ONS house price data, published today, Richard Snook, senior economist, PwC, said:
+Commenting on the latest UK house price figures out today, Jamie Durham, economist at PwC, said:

 At PwC, our purpose is to build trust in society and solve important problems.
 We’re a network of firms in 157 countries with more than 223,000 people who are committed to delivering quality in assurance, advisory and tax services.
 Find out more and tell us what matters to you by visiting us at www.pwc.com.